Submitty/submitty.github.io/_docs/student/account/notifications.md

 Notifications will be sent to the grader(s) who graded the specific student and/or problem.
-But all graders with access to view that students submission will be able to view the grade inquiry discussion and repond to the inquiry.
+But all graders with access to view that students submission will be able to view the grade inquiry discussion and respond to the inquiry.

 ![](/images/notifications/grade_inquiry_notification_settings.PNG)